 Youth Support and Counselling

-Kingston Youth Services offers individual support services for young people aged 12-25 who have a connection to the City of Kingston.
+Kingston Youth Services offers individual online or phone support services for young people aged 12-25 who have a connection to the City of Kingston.
 This support includes both Youth Work and Counselling.

-- We connect young people to others around them (family, community, peer groups, society).
+- We connect young people to others around them and the community in which they identify with

-- We aim to protect and facilitate the rights of young people.
+- We are committed to protect and facilitate the rights of young people

 Who we work with: Complexity, severity, criteria.

-- As we are often the first place young people turn to for help – we provide first line response.
+- Tier 1 – as per Safe Minds System of Carer Map (Victoria).
+First place young people turn to for help – provide first line response

-- Complexity: Intermittent emotional distress in response to one or more life events or settings (e.g. parental separation, bullying, negative relationship, experimenting with risk taking behaviours)
+- Complexity: intermittent emotional distress in response to one or more life events or settings (e.g. family breakdown, issues with work/education, bullying, relationship issues, experimenting with risk taking behaviours, developing coping strategies)

 Psychological counselling styles are varied and depend on the therapist’s approach and skills as well as on the needs of the client.
 Our Youth Counsellors provide psychological counselling aimed at reducing emotional distress and strategies to cope with life’s problems.
 Counsellors will spend time in the first few sessions getting to know the client and the difficulties they are facing.
 The Counsellor with the young person will come up with therapeutic goals and the approach that is best suited to their needs and preferences.

 You may wish to refer a young person to our counselling service when they are having difficulties functioning.
 This can include physical, mental, social, relational or emotionally.
 Other reasons you may wish to refer to us is if a young person have signs of possible mental illness.